froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/_index.md

 title: "Paragraphs"
 weight: 4
 description: >
-  Embed simple text, images, blocks and interactive components with blocks, Open Y’s layout-building component.
+  Embed simple text, images, blocks and interactive components with blocks, Y USA Open Y’s layout-building component.
 ---

-Open Y content editors use paragraphs to create unique layouts for their pages.
+Y USA Open Y content editors use paragraphs to create unique layouts for their pages.
 Each paragraph is a section of content that comes with its own styling, functionality, and fields.

 You can add a paragraph onto a page when you see the paragraphs dropdown field.
 These paragraphs will typically be inside one of the four main “Areas” inside a content type: